Rubberneck (album)

-Rubberneck is the first studio album by American rock band Toadies.
+Rubberneck is the debut studio album by American rock band Toadies.
 It was released in August 1994 on Interscope Records and attained RIAA gold and platinum status in December 1995 and December 1996 respectively.
 The album produced the band's most popular single, "Possum Kingdom".
-The song's master track is featured in the Xbox 360 version of the video game Guitar Hero II.
-It was also released for the video game Rock Band 3 in a pack that contained "Away" and "Tyler" as well.

 In 2014, in honor of the album's 20th anniversary, Kirtland Records re-released the album on CD and vinyl on April 1.
 The album was remastered and also includes five bonus tracks.
 Three of the bonus tracks are previously unreleased songs from the original album's sessions, including "Run in with Dad" and a cover of Pylon's "Stop It", both of which were previously recorded for Velvet, and "Rockfish", an early version of "Waterfall", a song later recorded for Feeler, the intended follow-up to Rubberneck.
 The other two bonus tracks are early live versions of "Possum Kingdom" and "Tyler", recorded at Trees Dallas on December 5, 1991.
 The vinyl only features the original 11 album tracks, and includes a download of the five bonus tracks.

 Also in honor of the album's 20th anniversary, current band member Clark Vogeler made Dark Secrets: The Stories of Rubberneck, a 23-minute documentary about the album, featuring original behind-the-scenes footage recorded by Lisa Umbarger as well as newly recorded interviews.
-It was debuted on March 10, 2014 at The Kessler Theater in Dallas, TX.
+It was debuted on March 10, 2014, at the Kessler Theater, in Dallas, Texas.
 The documentary was then posted on the internet two days later.

+Critical reception

+The New York Times opined that "Todd Lewis's voice comes across somewhere between Robert Plant and Eddie Vedder."
+The Village Voice noted that the band's "shrewd mixture of black-metal thematics, punk aggression, and grunge melancholia contains a seed of genuine revelation that rewards anyone who isn't scared off by the whiff of brimstone and scandal that clings to their work."